CDCgov/NEDSS-DataAccess/source/analytics/reports/jurisdictions/cdc-central/report-sql/SR10-Multi_Year_Line_Graph_of_Disease_Cases/README.md

 ## Introduction

-Standard report SR10 or Multi-Year Line Graph of Disease Cases generates a multi-year line graph of a disease given its selected state and timeframe.
+Standard report SR10 or Multi-Year Line Graph of Disease Cases: This report generates a multi-year line graph of a disease given its selected state and timeframe.

 This report has been recreated on Metabase to highlight the tool's functionality, features and capabilities.
-The tool's features such as SQL query editor, dashboard, Variables, filters, charts are used.
+The tool's features such as SQL query editor, dashboard, variables, filters, charts have been used to recreate the reports.

 The full report can be found on [SR10: Multi-Year Line Graph of Disease Cases](https://cdc-nbs.atlassian.net/wiki/spaces/NM/pages/243171329/SR10+Multi-Year+Line+Graph+of+Disease+Cases) Confluence page.